Silver (concert): Background and development

 Filipina singer Regine Velasquez's career began with a record deal with OctoArts International and the release of her single "Love Me Again" in 1986.
 After an appearance in the variety show The Penthouse Live!, she caught the attention of Ronnie Henares, a producer and talent manager who signed her to a management deal.
-In 1993, she signed an international record deal with PolyGram Records, and achieved commercial success in some Asian territories with her albums Listen Without Prejudice (1994), My Love Emotion (1995) and Retro (1996).
-In April 1996, Velasquez staged a show, named Isang Pasasalamat, at the University of the Philippines's Sunken Garden to commemorate her ten-year career milestone.
-A twentieth anniversary show was staged in October 2006 at the Araneta Coliseum titled Twenty.
+In 1993, she signed an international record deal with PolyGram Records, and achieved commercial success in some Asian territories with her album Listen Without Prejudice (1994), which sold 700,000 copies regionally, making it the best-selling album of her career.
+Two more studio albums were released in the region, My Love Emotion (1995) and Retro (1997).
+She had previously performed anniversary shows celebrating her 10th and 20th career milestones: Isang Pasasalamat staged at the University of the Philippines's Sunken Garden in 1996, and Twenty held at the Araneta Coliseum in 2006, respectively.

 On October 23, 2012, the Philippine Entertainment Portal announced that Velasquez would headline a concert on November 16 at the Mall of Asia Arena in Pasay City, which was dubbed as her "25th anniversary concert" and titled Silver.
 She became the first Filipino solo act to perform at the venue since it opened that May.
 The show was a joint production by GMA Network and iMusic Entertainment, with Smart Communications, McDonald's Philippines, and Bench as sponsors.
 Ryan Cayabyab and Raul Mitra were chosen as music directors, accompanied by the 60-member ensemble of the Manila Symphony Orchestra.
-Velasquez and her team selected Ogie Alcasid, Janno Gibbs, and Lani Misalucha as guest acts During rehearsals and preparations for the show, she revealed that the repertoire included some songs from her older albums that have been transformed into a more upbeat production which she aimed to create an "element of surprise" for concertgoers and described it as a "new way of singing a particular song".
+Velasquez and her team selected Ogie Alcasid, Janno Gibbs, and Lani Misalucha as guest acts During rehearsals and preparations for the show, she revealed that the repertoire included some songs from her older albums that have been transformed into a more upbeat production, which she aimed to create an "element of surprise" for concertgoers and described it as a "new way of singing a particular song".
 She further said that it was vital for her to have the core of the show be a celebration and appreciation of her fans.